WINTER IS COMING - TECH

 Clothing?

 Ventilation is key as Survivorman says YOU SWEAT YOU DIE and winter riding will have you sweating...
-Heck I'm perspiring just thinking about it - not a problem when moving/working but if you get stopped / stranded it can become a matter of survival.
+Heck I'm perspiring just thinking about it :D - not a problem when moving/working but if you get stopped / stranded it can become a matter of survival.
 Walking out may not be an option - What if you were stuck overnight?

 Synthetic underlayers, armored jacket with multiple ventilation options (LEATT) (ditch pressure suit), neck tube, I carry dry gloves, socks, an extra underlayer top and a balaclava, and basic survival shelter (tow rope is 20' of cordage), saw and fire starting kit incl butane blowtorch lighter. "poop" tickets and gas will get most things cooking.
 We had to change a tube at -14 last winter and if it happend again a fire will be going before we start.
 Ugly numbing work.